The Annual Update (August to November 2021)

 Most people register to vote between September and November every year when we deliver a registration form to your home.
 This is known as the 'annual canvass'.
-We are in this period now.
 The government has changed the way the canvass is conducted to streamline it, make much greater use of data-matching and save money overall.

-Deliveries of the initial forms will start towards the end of August.
-The form will tell you what you need to do, if anything.
-Please follow the instructions on the form.
-No return envelopes will be provided at this stage (in accordance with government advice).
+Deliveries of the initial forms started towards the end of August.
+The form told you what they needed to do, if anything.

-Personal visits are made during October and November to properties where no reply has been received to the earlier forms.
+Personal visits were made during October and November to properties where no reply had been received to the earlier forms.

 You can also register throughout the year as the electoral register is updated every month.